oferwald/transposh/readme.txt

 1. A language marked for editing will allow a translator (anyone marked in the ‘who can translate’ section) to manually edit the page. i.e. the translate check-box will appear in the widget.
 1. Enabling automatic translation will automatically translate a page (without requiring entering edit mode) for EVERYONE viewing the page regardless of the their role.
 However it will only take place for languages marked as editable.

+Also - please take extra care to validate your html, adding extra tags that are unclosed in the template may lead to our parser breaking.
+Use the w3c validator service for more details.
 If everything is setup correctly and still nothing happens, please contact us.

 == Screenshots ==